Salazar26617306/Salazar26617306.github.io/index.md

 # Welcome to Alberto Salazar's Digital Playground

 An avid writer and futurist following the latest trends and innovations in cryptocurrency, augmented reality, virtual reality, computer graphics and beyond.
+You should have a look at [my micro-blog][mblog]!

 [![Alberto's portrait image][alberto_img_s]][alberto_img]